Yandex Cloud

 ALTER DATABASE <DB_name> CHARACTER SET = 'utf8mb4' COLLATE = 'utf8mb4_unicode_ci';

-3. To apply settings to the database tables along with the database, convert the tables with the same settings:
+3. To apply the updated settings not only to the database but also to its tables, convert the tables using the same settings:

 ALTER TABLE <DB_name>.<table_name> CONVERT TO CHARACTER SET 'utf8mb4' COLLATE 'utf8mb4_unicode_ci';